ramondeklein/deadlockdetection/README.md

 delayed task needs to complete on the thread that is now blocked.
 We have encountered a deadlock situation.

+These situations can be hard to find and to track down.
+An application may stop responding or a service won't respond and it will slowly eat up your system resources, because it will use more and more threads.

+The DeadlockDetection library can help to track down these issues with minimal effort and overhead.
+The only thing you need to do is to make sure you inject a custom synchronization context.
+This synchronization context will intercept all task continuations that have require continuation on the synchronization context.

+If the synchronization context is blocked, due to a `Wait`, `Result` or other blocking operation then it will raise a `DeadlockException` when continuation is requested on the blocked thread.

 The only thing that you need to do is to install the `DeadlockDetectionSynchronizationContext` on your current thread.
 It's best